Hypercubed/dice/README.md

 # Dice

+Tired of worrying about your sensitive data getting into the wrong hands?
+DICE is here to provide a secure and convenient solution.

 Decode in case of Emergency (DICE) is a simple online and open-source tool to convert confidential messages into encrypted QRCodes to be decoded in case of emergency.

 Messages are encoded using an encryption password and aes-256-cbc encryption, the same as the one used in the [OpenSSL cli tool](https://wiki.openssl.org/index.php/Command_Line_Utilities).
 All encryption and decryption happens within the browser and never sent to any server.
 Feel free to deploy your own server for this tool but don't worry messages can always be decrypted using the OpenSSL cli tool.

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/hypercubed)

+## Use Case

+Protect Your Offline Secrets and Emergency Messages:

+- **Backup Codes**: Generate QR codes for your two-factor authentication backup codes.
+Print them and store them in a safe place.
+- **Passwords**: Create QR codes for your most important passwords.
+Scan them with DICE when needed, ensuring secure and offline access.
+- **Emergency Messages**: Encrypt and store important messages for loved ones in case of an emergency.

+## Key Benefits

+- **Industry-Standard Encryption**: DICE uses proven encryption methods, ensuring the highest level of security for your data.
+- **Decodable with Common Tools**: Your DICE-encrypted data can be decoded using widely available command-line tools, giving you flexibility and control.
+- **Open-Source and Transparent**: DICE is completely open-source, allowing you to inspect and verify its code.
+- **Offline PWA for Mobile and Desktop**: Run DICE as a Progressive Web App (PWA) for a standalone, offline-capable experience on both mobile and desktop devices.

 ## How to use